J-Yhwh/browse-track-analyze/README.md

 - **Language**:  Python3
 - **Core Libraries**:  Pandas, Pathlib, Playwright, SQLite3, Polars
 - **Visualisation**: Streamlit,  Matplotlib, Seaborn, XGBoost
 - **Future Enhancements**:  Machine Learning for tracker pattern analysis and risk scoring

+### Upcoming Improvisations (October 2026)
+- **Consolidation of scraping tools**:  Plans to combine the scraping tools for different browsers running on the same platform/OS into a Master-Script.
+✅ DONE: **MacOS** Folder containing the Master Py-script for various browsers (Safari/Brave/Chrome/Firefox/Opera)running their respective scrapers in a single .py master-file.
+✍🏽 IN PROGRESS: Plans to incorporate **WindowsOS** consolidation of disparate scraping tools into a single Master-list, followed by iOS and Android.

 ### BADGES ###
 1. [![Python](https://img.shields.io/badge/Python-3.10+-blue)](https://www.python.org/)